How To Choose The Right Baby Sleep Sack For Your Little One

 Sleep sacks became popular in the United States in the 1990s during a major push to combat the rise of SIDS.
 There was a focus on what could be removed from the sleeping area that might interfere with a baby’s ability to breathe.

-The American Academy of Pediatrics recommends, “Keep loose blankets, pillows, stuffed toys, bumpers, and other soft items out of the sleep space.”
+As a result of this potential danger, the American Academy of Pediatrics recommends, “Keep loose blankets, pillows, stuffed toys, bumpers, and other soft items out of the sleep space.”
+In fact, the AAP asserts that blankets should not be used at all during the first year of life.

 It’s important to note that a sleep sack is different from a swaddle and is often used after your baby outgrows the swaddling technique.

-Swaddles are only safe until a baby begins to roll over, which is typically between three and four months.
+In fact, swaddles are only safe until a baby begins to roll over, which is typically between three and four months.
 At this point, your little one needs their arms free.
-Sleep sacks allow your baby’s arms to be out so they can push themselves back over or into a more comfortable and safe position.

 Before you choose the sleep sack that’s right for your little one, think about the materials that will come into contact with your baby’s skin.
 Cheap fabrics are often treated with harsh or even toxic chemicals that you would never want to expose your child to.

-Here are a few of our favorite fabric choices:
+Here are a few of our favorite fabric choices.

 Cotton